scrameri/Umweltbiologie/Tutorial_anova_lm.md

 There are many extensions to the t-test and one-way ANOVA.
 Here is an overview:

-- The FACTORIAL ANOVA extends the one-way ANOVA to test >1 treatment factors (each with two or more levels), including interactions:
+- The **Factorial ANOVA** extends the one-way ANOVA to test >1 treatment factors (each with two or more levels), including interactions:
 ```R
 summary(aov(Sepal_length ~ Infection * Elevation, data = morph))

 ```
-- ANCOVA allows for the mixed use of numerical and categorical predictors.
+- The **ANCOVA** allows for the mixed use of numerical and categorical predictors.

 ```R
 summary(aov(Sepal_length ~ Infection * Elevation + Petal_length, data = morph))
 ```
-- GENERALIZED LINEAR MODEL extends ANCOVA by allowing for non-normal error distribution (logistic regression, poisson regression, ...).
+- **Generalized linear models** extend ANCOVA by allowing for non-normal error distribution (logistic regression, poisson regression, ...).
 ```R
 plot(glm(Stalk_count ~ Infection * Elevation, family = "Gamma", data = morph))
 ```